Arthur Rhys-Davids: Family and education

 Rhys-Davids was born to Thomas William Rhys-Davids and Caroline Augusta Foley Rhys-Davids in Forest Hill, London.
 His father was of Anglo-Welsh descent and his mother was English.
 Thomas Rhys-Davids was born in 1843 the son of a Congregational minister.
 After schooling at Brighton he refused to be trained as a solicitor and he enrolled at Breslau University to study Sanskrit in which he took a PhD.
 While there, he learned Pali and studied Buddhism.
 In 1864 he joined the Ceylon Civil Service as acting secretary to the Governor.
 While acting as a magistrate Rhys-Davids ruled in favour of a native over an Englishman during a land-ownership dispute leading him to be ostracised by the British community on the island.
 In 1872 he left for England.
 In 1877 he passed the Bar examination but practised little law.
 In 1877 he joined the Middle Temple and four years later founded the Pali Text Society, translating Buddhist literature.
 In 1882 he was appointed Professor of Pali at University College London.
 It was there he met Caroline Foley.

 Caroline Augusta Foley was born in 1859, one of ten children of Reverend John Foley and Caroline Augusta Windham.
 Rhys-Davids' great-grandfather was Vice Admiral William Lukin who had assumed the name Windham in 1824 upon inheriting Felbrigg Hall.
 Caroline joined University College London and gained her Bachelor of Arts degree in 1886.
 She was awarded a master's degree in 1889 and was elected a fellow in 1896.
 While reading Economics, Caroline was advised by her professor to further her interests in Indian philosophy by studying Sanskrit and Pali.
 Upon contacting the language department she was assigned to Professor Rhys-Davids.
 They began a relationship which was formalised into marriage in 1894.

 The couple had three children within the first three years: Vivien Brynhilda Carloine Foley (b.
 July 1895 – 1978), Arthur Percival Foley (b.
 27 September 1897) and a second daughter, Nesta Foley (1900–1973).
-Unlike most parents of the Victorian era, the parents of Rhys-Davids spent a great deal of their time with their children, although they employed a child minder named Minna, a German woman.
+Unlike most parents of the Victorian era, they spent a great deal of their time with their children, although they employed a child minder named Minna, a German woman.
 The first words of Arthur and his sister were German and the children often used German phrases.
 Nevertheless, Rhys-Davids's parents continued to be busy academics.
 In 1905 his father became a professor at the University of Manchester.
 His mother became a prolific author.